General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Protein Pretraining Models in Protap

-\textbf{Pretraining Models}.
-In Protap, we incorporate and evaluate the following three categories of model architectures pretrained by the aforementioned pretext tasks: (\textbf{i}) Sequence-based model: ProteinBERT~\cite{proteinbert} and ESM2~\cite{esm2} treat the protein sequences as biological languages and adopt the transformer~\cite{attention} to extract the sequential patterns. (\textbf{ii}) Structure-based model: Protap also implementes EGNN~\cite{egnn}, SE(3) transformer~\cite{se3transformer}, and GVP~\cite{gvp}, which are representative equivariant architectures for structural information encoding. (\textbf{iii}) Sequence-structure hybrid model: SaProt~\cite{saprot} enhances the protein language model with explicit structure vocabulary.
-Additionally, inspired by Transformer-M~\cite{transformerm} and Unizyme~\cite{unizyme}, Protap implements a D-Transformer, which introduces the residue distance matrix into the sequence attention computation as shown in Tab.~\ref{tab:all_models}.
-Protap pretrains ProteinBERT, EGNN, SE3 transformer, GVP, and D-Transformer on each aforementioned pretraining task with UniProt~\cite{uniprot2019}, yielding 15 pretraining models.
-For the ESM-2 and SaProt, we directly adopt their publicly available pretrained weights for protein modeling.
+In Protap, we incorporate the following three categories of model architectures pretrained by the aforementioned pretext tasks: \begin{itemize}[leftmargin=*] \item \textbf{Sequence-based model}: ProteinBERT~\citep{proteinbert}, ESM-2~\citep{esm2} and ESM Carbrain~\citep{esmc} treat the protein sequences as biological languages and adopt the transformer~\citep{attention} to extract the sequential patterns. \item \textbf{Structure-based model}: Protap also implementes EGNN~\citep{egnn}, SE(3) transformer~\citep{se3transformer}, and GVP~\citep{gvp}, which are representative equivariant architectures for structural information encoding. \item \textbf{Sequence-structure hybrid model}: SaProt~\citep{saprot} enhances the protein language model with explicit structure vocabulary.
+Additionally, inspired by Transformer-M~\citep{transformerm} and Unizyme~\citep{unizyme}, Protap implements a D-Transformer, which introduces the residue distance matrix into the sequence attention computation as shown in Tab.~\ref{tab:all_models}. \end{itemize} Protap pretrains ProteinBERT, EGNN, SE3 transformer, GVP, and D-Transformer on each pretraining task with UniProt~\citep{uniprot2019}, yielding 15 pretraining models.
+For the ESM-2, ESM-C and SaProt, we directly adopt their publicly available pretrained weights for protein modeling.
 More details of pretraining model architectures, pretraining datasets, and other pretraining details are given in Appendix~\ref{app:Pretrain_model_detail}.

-\subsection{Applications and Domain Models}
+\section{Applications and Domain Models}

 In this subsection, we introduce the applications adopted in Protap, categorized into specialized and general.
-Specialized applications focus on specific proteins or biological processes, while general applications broadly apply across diverse proteins.
-We briefly describe each application along with representative domain models.
+Specialized applications focus on interaction or biological processes, which include Enzyme-Catalyzed Protein Cleavage Site Prediction, Targeted Protein Degradation by Proteolysis-Targeting Chimeras and Protein–Ligand Interactions.
+General applications broadly apply across diverse proteins, which cover Protein Function Annotation Prediction and Mutation Effect Prediction for Protein Optimization.
 A complete list of implemented domain models is provided in Tab.~\ref{tab:all_models}, and detailed experimental setups including datasets and metrics are available in Appendix~\ref{app:app_and_dataset}.